usecue/fork-me-on-github-svg-ribbons/README.md

 # 'Fork me on GitHub' SVG ribbons

-Fork me on GitHub ribbons (<a href="https://github.blog/2008-12-19-github-ribbons/">source</a>) in SVG format for retina displays.
+'Fork me on GitHub' ribbons (<a href="https://github.blog/2008-12-19-github-ribbons/">as introduced here</a>) in SVG format for retina displays.

 <img src="images/forkme_left_red_aa0000.svg">